-Unfortunately, the world I grew up in isn’t the world my children are growing up in, when it comes to the modern world and technology.
+The world I grew up in isn’t the world my children are growing up in, when it comes to the modern world and technology.

 In a way it’s not altogether bad that we live in a technological world, but it’s not an altogether good thing either, because it has changed the way children interact with others.
-Although technology has become the catalyst for the way we communicate, there are so many other factors that need to be taken into consideration.
+Although technology has become the catalyst for the way we communicate, there are many other factors that need to be taken into consideration.

-Instead of picking up a phone, children simply use WhatsApp and other social media sites to communicate.
+Instead of picking up a phone, children may use WhatsApp and other social media sites to communicate.
 With a completely different tech world in front of them, their values don’t reflect what they may have been taught.
 It’s sad children seem focused on technology and may often forget what it means to have a real relationship that doesn’t include the latest gadget.

-Unfortunately, this can make them totally insensitive to other people’s needs, whilst making themselves detached, insular and insensitive.
+Unfortunately, this can make them insensitive to other people’s needs, whilst making themselves detached, insular and insensitive.